 That said, great photographs are not only about the venue itself.
 They also come from experience, preparation and understanding how to work with a setting.
 My approach is always calm and thoughtful.
 I like to understand the venue, the timeline, and the couple’s priorities before the wedding day, so that when the day arrives, everything feels natural and well-handled.
 Beautiful wedding photography is not about taking couples away from their guests for long periods.
 It is about seeing the opportunities that already exist and using them well.

 Kent is full of venues that suit different wedding styles.
 Some couples are drawn to countryside venues near Canterbury or Ashford.
 Others prefer coastal settings around Dover, Deal or Folkestone.
-Some want formal gardens, others want characterful interiors, and some simply want a venue that feels relaxed and welcoming from the moment guests arrive.
+Some want formal gardens, others want characterful interiors, and some want a venue that feels relaxed and welcoming from the moment guests arrive.
 There is no single right answer, which is why finding the right match matters so much.

 If you are still deciding between wedding venues in Kent, it can help to think about a few simple questions.
 How do you want the day to feel?
 What kind of setting suits your style as a couple?
 Do you imagine an outdoor drinks reception, a grand entrance, quiet private grounds, or a lively atmosphere close to the coast?
 These are often the details that help narrow the choice and lead you towards a venue that feels right.